Category

 Frederic Bauerfeind

-As a partner of Tableau and Microsoft Power BI, we are always faced with the same question in customer projects.
+As a partner of Tableau and Microsoft Power BI, we are faced with the same question over and over again in customer projects.
 Which of the two solutions for self-service BI is better suited to the specific requirements?
-This much can be said in advance: There is no one-size-fits-all answer to this question.
+This much should be anticipated: There is no general answer to this question.
 Power BI and Tableau are leaders in the self-service BI market.
-However, each company will have to decide individually which offer is the right one for its particular area of application and the individual requirements of its data analysis.
+However, each company will have to decide individually which offer is the right one for the respective area of application and the individual requirements of their data analysis.

-To provide an initial insight into the differences and strengths of the two tools, we have selected and compared some relevant functions.
+To provide an initial insight into the differences and strengths of the two tools, we selected and compared some relevant features.

 Power BI vs. Tableau: Data connection and data preparation

-Both Power BI and Tableau have a wide range of options for connecting data sources.
-This means that all common data sources such as files (Excel, CSV), databases (SQL, Oracle) or online services (Salesforce, Google Analytics) are supported.
-There is therefore no clear winner in terms of data connection.
-This is because Power BI and Tableau both have a large number of connectors that make it easy for users to connect the most common databases and flat files.
+Both Power BI and Tableau have a variety of options for connecting data sources.
+This supports all common data sources such as files (Excel, CSV), databases (SQL, Oracle) or online services (Salesforce, Google Analytics).
+As a result, there is no clear winner in the area of data connectivity.
+Because Power BI and Tableau both have a variety of connectors that make it easy for users to connect the most common databases and flat files.

-Once the data sources have been connected to Power BI or Tableau, however, you can see significant differences in the areas of data modeling and data linking.
+However, after the data sources are connected to Power BI or Tableau, you can see significant differences in the topics of data modelling and data linking.

 Power BI

-In Power BI, data can be modeled and transformed either directly via the interface or via the Power Query "formula language M".
-Data tables can be processed, linked and edited directly in the Power BI interface.
+In Power BI Data can be modeled and transformed either directly via the interface or via the Power Query “Formula Language M”.
+Data tables can be edited, linked, and edited directly in the Power BI interface.
 The familiar Microsoft menu structure and visual support make it possible to create complex data models directly in Power BI.
-In-depth programming knowledge is not necessary.
+In-depth programming knowledge is not required for this.

-Power BI enables the creation of ER models with different cardinalities.
-Classic data analysis structures can be taken directly from the data warehouse and enriched with additional tables such as a date or region table.
-Power BI is capable of mapping relational structures and allows cross filters between tables.
+Power BI allows you to create ER models with various cardinalities.
+Classic data analysis structures can be taken directly from the data warehouse and enriched with additional tables, such as a date or region table.
+Power BI is able to map relational structures and allows cross-filters between tables.

-Tableau also provides various options for users to connect data sources with each other.
-In addition to the overall linking (union) of data, individual data sources can also be linked together in Tableau.
-Tableau supports links between tables in the same database as well as between tables in different databases.
+tableau also provides various options for users to connect data sources with each other.
+In addition to the overall connection (union) of data, individual data sources can also be linked together in Tableau.
+Tableau supports links between tables in the same database and between tables in different databases.
 Tableau also offers the function of data blending.
-Data blending is helpful if the data sources used contain data with different levels of detail or granularity.
+Data blending is helpful when the data sources used contain data that has a different level of detail or granularity.

-Currently, a flat table is generated from all links in Tableau, which then forms the basis for data analysis and data visualization.
-This often results in requirements for the underlying data sources, which should preferably have a relational structure.
-This relational structure makes working with Tableau much easier.
+At the moment, a flat table is created from all links in Tableau, which then forms the basis for data analysis and data visualization.
+This often results in requirements for the underlying data sources, which should, if possible, have a relational structure.
+Because this relational structure makes working with Tableau much easier.

 Power BI takes a different approach to creating reports and dashboards compared to Tableau.
 Visualizations are not first created in different worksheets and then integrated into dashboards.
-Instead, individual visualizations are placed directly within a worksheet and combined into a dashboard.
+Instead, individual visualizations are placed directly within a worksheet and combined to form a dashboard.

-This is done via a selection of predefined visualizations, which can then be filled with the corresponding dimensions and key figures.
-Compared to Tableau, this approach in Power BI is not as free and flexible.
-It is based on the prevailing Microsoft structure and selection within the menus of the visualizations.
-Power BI offers a wide range of setting options with regard to formatting.
-Object size, object placement, fonts and colors can be set as desired.
-The extensive options are both a blessing and a curse.
-Inexperienced users will find it difficult to find their way around, but will receive clear and unambiguous help with formatting.
+This is done using a selection of predefined visualizations, which can then be filled with the appropriate dimensions and key figures.
+Compared to Tableau, this approach in Power BI isn't as free and flexible.
+It is based on the prevailing structure and selection within the visualization menus in Microsoft.
+Power BI offers a variety of settings when it comes to formatting.
+In this way, object size, object placement, fonts and colors can be set as desired.
+The extensive options are both a curse and a blessing.
+Inexperienced users won't find their way around so easily, but they will get clear and unambiguous help with formatting.

 A special feature of Power BI compared to Tableau is the Microsoft Marketplace.
-This enables additional visualizations to be added to Power BI.
-With Tableau, there are initial tendencies to also offer a Marketplace.
-However, it is not yet comparable in terms of the amount of content available.
+Related to this is the ability to add additional visualizations to Power BI.
+At Tableau, there are initial tendencies to also offer a marketplace.
+However, in terms of the amount of content available, this is not yet comparable.

 More data analysis with Tableau

-Within Tableau, the data analysis aspect is more prominent than in Power BI.
+Within Tableau, compared to Power BI, the aspect of data analysis is more prominent.
 It is therefore not surprising that visualizations in Tableau are initially created on individual worksheets.
 Overall, the visualizations in Tableau look very modern and appealing.
-Visualizations can be created quickly using drag & drop or the "Show Me" function.
+Visualizations can be created quickly using drag & drop or the “Show Me” function.
 The design of dashboards in Tableau is particularly flexible and offers a variety of functions for individual design.

-Tableau offers a variety of visualization options that are already directly supported by "Show Me" as part of the built-in best practices.
+Tableau offers a variety of visualization options for presentation, which are already supported by “Show Me” as part of the built-in best practices.
 In addition, advanced users can create further visualizations.
-These include funnel charts, donut charts, Sankey charts or radar charts, which are not created directly with a mouse click.
+These include funnel charts, donut charts, Sankey charts or radar charts, which are not created immediately with a mouse click.

-A summary of several worksheets is defined as a dashboard in Tableau.
-The visualizations (worksheets) can be combined as desired.
-Individual visualizations therefore only need to be created once and can then be added to each dashboard.
-Changes to a visualization are therefore only necessary once, so that it does not have to be recreated for each dashboard.
+A summary of multiple worksheets is defined as a dashboard in Tableau.
+The visualizations (worksheets) can be put together as you like.
+Individual visualizations therefore only need to be created once and can then be added to any dashboard.
+Changes to a visualization are therefore only necessary once, so that they do not have to be created anew for each dashboard.

-Another option for preparing visualizations in Tableau is the story function.
+Another way to prepare visualizations is the story function in Tableau.
 A story is a series of visualizations that together serve to convey information.
-Similar to a PowerPoint presentation, a sequence of visualizations and dashboards is created as part of a story.
-The difference is that, unlike PowerPoint, these contain all the functionality provided in the visualization or dashboard.
-Tableau offers a number of advantages, particularly with regard to the creation of visualizations and dashboards.
-Nevertheless, there are also a variety of formatting options in Power BI that offer some design possibilities.
+Similar to a PowerPoint presentation, a series of visualizations and dashboards is created as part of a story.
+The difference is that, in contrast to PowerPoint, these include the complete functionality provided in the visualization or dashboard.
+Tableau offers several advantages, especially when it comes to creating visualizations and dashboards.
+Nevertheless, there are also a variety of formatting options in Power BI, which offer some design options.

-Once the data model and visualizations have been created in Power BI Desktop, users can publish the datasets and reports on the Power BI service (cloud) or the report server.
-If reports are to be shared with other users, they also need a license for Power BI Pro.
-The reports can then be used via the internet browser on any PC, tablet or smartphone.
-For users without a Power BI license, individual reports can be published and made available as a website or iFrame.
+Once the data model and visualizations have been created in Power BI Desktop, users can publish the datasets and reports to the Power BI service (cloud) or the report server.
+If reports are to be released to other users, they also need a license for Power BI Pro.
+The reports can then be used via the Internet browser on any PC, tablet or smartphone.
+For users without a Power BI license, individual reports can be published and made available as a website or as an iFrame.

 In Tableau, users can also share visualizations, dashboards, stories and data sources with other authorized users.
 All they have to do is publish them via Tableau Server.
-Users can then view the visualizations via any browser or via native tablet and iPhone apps, adapt them if necessary and create them as their own view.
-Tableau Server offers largely the same analysis options as Tableau Desktop.
-In addition, Tableau offers Tableau Mobile, an app that allows users of mobile devices to access Tableau Server as an alternative to the browser.
+Users can then view the visualizations using any browser or native tablet and iPhone apps, adapt them as needed and create them as their own view.
+Tableau Server offers largely the same analysis options as within Tableau Desktop.
+Tableau also offers Tableau Mobile, an app that allows users to access Tableau Server from mobile devices as an alternative to a browser.

-In addition to being made available via Tableau Server, reports are saved and distributed as a Tableau Workbook including extract.
-This file can be opened by all users who have at least one Tableau Reader.
-The Tableau Reader is a free desktop application.
-With it, users can not only open data visualizations, but also interact with them to filter data, examine it more closely and gain new insights.
+In addition to being delivered via Tableau Server, reports are saved and distributed as a Tableau Workbook including an extract.
+All users who have at least one Tableau Reader can open this file.
+Tableau Reader is a free desktop application.
+With it, users can not only open data visualizations, but also interact with them to filter data, explore it more closely, and gain new insights.

 On-premise or cloud?

-Both Tableau and Power BI provide options for distributing analyses and reports and assigning various authorizations.
+Tableau as well as Power BI provide options for distributing analyses and reports and providing them with various authorizations.
 The main difference is that, unlike Power BI (Pro), Tableau supports an on-premise solution, which is a necessary requirement for some users and companies.
-On the other hand, deployment in Power BI (Cloud) is significantly cheaper and involves less effort.
-Many important features in terms of user management and deployment can be found in both BI tools.
+On the other hand, deployment in Power BI (cloud) is significantly cheaper and requires less effort.
+Many important features related to user management and deployment can be found in both BI tools.

 Power BI vs. Tableau: Getting started and costs

-Microsoft offers various license types for Power BI as a subscription: Power BI Desktop, Pro and Premium.
-Power BI Desktop is available free of charge for individual users and can be used indefinitely.
-Power BI Pro, on the other hand, costs €8.40 per month per user and offers additional functions such as collaboration, publishing, sharing and ad-hoc analyses.
-Power BI Pro is available for a 60-day free trial.
-Power BI Premium extends the functionality of Power BI Pro and is licensed on a capacity basis.
-Power BI Premium offers dedicated capacity to support larger data volumes in Power BI.
-With Premium, content can also be made available for viewing by users who do not have Pro licenses.
+Microsoft offers various license types for Power BI as a subscription: Power BI Desktop, Pro, and Premium.
+Power BI Desktop is available free of charge to individual users and can be used indefinitely.
+Power BI Pro, on the other hand, costs €8.40 per user per month and offers additional features such as collaboration, publishing, approval and ad hoc analyses.
+Power BI Pro is available for free for 60 days.
+In turn, Power BI Premium expands the range of functions of Power BI Pro and is licensed based on capacity.
+Power BI Premium provides dedicated capacity to support larger volumes of data in Power BI.
+With Premium, content can also be viewed by users who do not have Pro licenses.

-Tableau also offers its solutions as a subscription.
+Tableau also offers its solutions as a subscription or as a subscription.
 The prices for the individual license types (Tableau Creator, Tableau Explorer and Tableau Viewer) are offered per person and month and are billed annually.
-Tableau Creator includes the entire functionality for data analysis and visualization and costs USD 70 per user per month.
+Tableau Creator includes the full functionality for data analysis and visualization and costs 70 US dollars per user per month.

-Tableau Explorer is designed for users who want to access and interact with or extend reports and data sources provided on Tableau Server.
-Tableau Explorer licensing requires a minimum purchase of 5 licenses.
-By combining at least one Tableau Creator and five Tableau Explorers, users can already utilize Tableau Server hosted locally or in the cloud.
-Tableau Explorer costs 35 US dollars per person/month.
+Tableau Explorer is intended for users who want to access, interact with, or extend reports and data sources delivered on Tableau Server.
+Licensing Tableau Explorer requires a minimum purchase of 5 licenses.
+By combining at least one Tableau Creator and five Tableau Explorers, users can already use the Tableau Server, which is hosted locally or in the cloud.
+Tableau Explorer costs $35 per person/month.
 For a larger number of report recipients, Tableau offers the Viewer license form (minimum purchase of 100 licenses).
-The Tableau Viewer entitles the user to access and interact (e.g. filter) with reports stored on Tableau Server.
+The Tableau Viewer allows you to access and interact (for example, filter) reports that are stored on the Tableau Server.
+We would be happy to advise you on which tool is best for you and your company, with our BI & Data Analytics Consulting.

-If the focus is on low implementation costs, reporting and, if necessary, data preparation/modeling, then there is a lot to be said for the introduction of Power BI.
-Power BI offers a free introduction via Power BI Desktop, providing a quick and cost-free way to start analyzing data and discover its added value for the company.
+If the focus is on low implementation costs, reporting and, if necessary, data preparation/modelling, then there is much to be said for the introduction of Power BI.
+With a free start via Power BI Desktop, Power BI offers a way to analyze data quickly and at no cost and discover its added value for the company.

-If there is a strong focus on visual data analysis, sophisticated map displays and the use of your own servers, Tableau can really come into its own.
+If there is a strong focus on visual data analysis, sophisticated map representations and the use of its own servers, Tableau can show its advantages.

 When it comes to costs, Power BI is usually the cheaper option, at least initially.
-The free trial period is 60 days with Microsoft and only 14 days with Tableau.
-Power BI Desktop can also be used free of charge with no time limit.
-Getting started and gradually building up knowledge in the use of the respective tool is therefore much easier with Microsoft Power BI, as the solution can be tested over a longer period of time.
+The free trial period is 60 days for Microsoft and just 14 days for Tableau.
+Power BI Desktop is also free to use without time limits.
+Getting started and gradually building up knowledge using the respective tool is therefore much easier with Microsoft Power BI, as the solution can be tested over a longer period of time.

 How can you compare Power BI and Tableau yourself?

-If you are currently deciding whether Power BI or Tableau is better suited to your use case, please contact us without obligation.
-We also use Power BI and Tableau in data discovery sessions so that you can experience and compare the different approaches to data analysis and data visualization with your own data.
+If you are just about to decide whether Power BI or Tableau is more suitable for your use case, feel free to contact us without obligation.
+We also use Power BI and Tableau in data discovery sessions, so that you can directly experience and compare the different approaches of the two solutions for data analysis and data visualization using your own data.

 Stay up to date with our monthly newsletter.
 All new white papers, blog articles and information included.